au-mbg/mcqpy/README.md

 - Code snippets with highlighted code.
 - Headers and footers.

-Easily grade hundreds of quizzes with grades export to `.xlsx` or `.csv` while obtaining question-level statistics.
+Easily grade hundreds of quizzes with grades exported to `.xlsx` or `.csv` while obtaining question-level statistics.

 ## Example